Identify Software Install Count Using PowerShell

 List All Software Packages for All Devices

-There are three areas in the code that you’ll need to update to get the script to function:
+You need to update three areas in the code to get the script to function:

 -